 Cats MUST be entered by 5 P.M.
-June 15, 2024 at the Jefferson County Extension Office.
+June 13, 2025, at the Jefferson County Extension Office.
 4-H guidelines will be followed for the open class cat show.
 See health and requirements in general rules.
-Top 3 in each class will receive premium and a participation ribbon will be given to all the other exhibitors.
+The top 3 in each class will receive a premium and a participation ribbon will be given to all the other exhibitors.